Capsinoids (Non-Pungent Capsaicin Analogs)

 Rapid hydrolysis preventing systemic distribution

 Critical pharmacokinetic difference from capsaicin: capsinoids are rapidly hydrolyzed by intestinal carboxylesterases to vanillyl alcohol + fatty acid, limiting systemic distribution.
-THIS IS WHY capsinoids don't burn — they don't reach pain-sensing TRPV1 receptors in skin, oral mucosa, or systemic locations.
+This IS why capsinoids don't burn — they don't reach pain-sensing TRPV1 receptors in skin, oral mucosa, or systemic locations.
 The thermogenic signal is mediated via gut neuronal afferents, not direct receptor activation throughout the body.

 5